This event is co-located with Adopting New Technologies for Digital Transformation.

 ♦ Fortunately there is a template from which to learn: Agile.

-Round Table sessions are discussion groups held jointly with the two co-located events - Adopting New Technologies for Digital Transformation and Agile Methods: The Business Evolution.
+Round Table sessions are discussion groups held jointly with the two co-located events.
 The speaker at each table will have a set theme and delegates join any table that they are interested in.
 Please submit a topic if you would like to chair a discussion on a topic related to digital transformation and the business evolution with Agile.

 Does Agile produce more value than waterfall (and how do you measure it)?